SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_redds_survey_qc.md

 -   77.7 % of values in the `observation_age` column are NA.

 ### Summary of Identified Issues

+-   There are some metadata needed

+-   Need to email Ryan to ask what survey\_age is; decide if the columns are important and decide if these columns should be dropped

 ### Save Cleaned data back to google cloud